 LiDAR sensors would greatly enhance the ability of ____ researchers at the University of Washington, to learn the _____ in various flight missions.
 A LiDAR sensor would increase the maximum framing capacity and the accuracy of the data collection.

 The sensor has direct benefits for student researchers.
 It will provide graduate and undergraduate students with hands-on experience in both diagnostic implementation and data analysis.
 Students would have an opportunity to learn about image processing and operations of through mapping, as well as other skills that are applicable in many research and development projects.
-Interpretation of the data acquired by LiDAR sensor does not require the sophisticated analysis inherent to diagnostics acquired by multiple softwares.
+Interpretation of the data acquired by LiDAR sensor does not require the sophisticated analysis inherent to diagnostics acquired by multiple software.

 (Scott insert specifics on how you’d use this sensor, for example, animal peeing and tree watching)

+The VLP-16 will be implemented inside a UAV with a mount created by students and data collection will occur during flight operations in various locations with various environments.
+The sensor will capture images of trees, buildings, plants, cars and various objects.

 Applications that could benefit from this resource include, but are not limited to: